 This report features the work of our partner Global Education Futures (GEF), a global initiative dedicated to collaboratively designing, prototyping and evolving educational systems worldwide.
 Alexander Laszlo is one of the co-authors of this report and Anneloes Smitsman contributed to the report via an interview session with GEF members.
 The foreword has been written by Peter Senge.
 This report is a must-read for all who work in education to help transform our societal systems as well as those who work for the transformation of our educational systems.

 Through many collective vision building sessions the authors of this report have condensed this global work presented in the following pages as a distributed team of authors, meeting during GEF sessions in Germany, Cyprus, Austria, Argentina, US, and writing from Moscow, St. Petersburg, Buenos Aires, Arizona, and Colorado, honoring the spirit by which this vision has been co-created; as a living, evolving, and open-source representation of the emerging future of education.
 The authors of the report are: Pavel Luksha, Joshua Cubista, Alexander Laszlo, Mila Popovich, and Ivan Ninenko.

-The following articles and book chapters provide an overview of the best practices and lessons learned that emerged from our Education for Sustainability Programme from 2012-2017.
-This research is also part of the PhD research project by Anneloes Smitsman via ICIS, Maastricht University (the Netherlands), titled Into the Heart of Systems Change.
-Interviews that formed part of this research can be viewed via the playlist here below.
+The following articles and book chapters provide an overview of the best practices and lessons learned that emerged from our Education for Sustainability Programme from 2012-2018.
+This research formed part of the Ph.D. case-study research of Dr. Anneloes Smitsman at the Maastricht Sustainability Institute of Maastricht University, the Netherlands.
+Her Doctoral dissertation Into the Heart of Systems Change, includes the interviews that formed part of this research and can be viewed via the playlist here below.